Centaur (rocket stage): Atlas V cryogenic fluid management experiments

 Most Common Centaurs launched on Atlas V have hundreds to thousands of kilograms of propellants remaining on payload separation.
 In 2006 these propellants were identified as a possible experimental resource for testing in-space cryogenic fluid management techniques.

 In October 2009, the Air Force and United Launch Alliance (ULA) performed an experimental demonstration on the modified Centaur upper stage of DMSP-18 launch to improve "understanding of propellant settling and slosh, pressure control, RL10 chilldown and RL10 two-phase shutdown operations.
 DMSP-18 was a low mass payload, with approximately 28% (5400 kg) of LH_{2}/LOX propellant remaining after separation.
 Several on-orbit demonstrations were conducted over 2.4 hours, concluding with a deorbit burn.
-The initial demonstration was intended to prepare for more-advanced cryogenic fluid management experiments planned under the Centaur-based CRYOTE technology development program in 2012–2014, and will increase the TRL of the Advanced Cryogenic Evolved Stage Centaur successor.
+The initial demonstration was intended to prepare for more-advanced cryogenic fluid management experiments planned under the Centaur-based CRYOTE technology development program in 2012–2014, and will increase the technology readiness level (TRL) of the Advanced Cryogenic Evolved Stage Centaur successor.